f0nzie/rNodal/STRATEGY.md

 ## z-factor
 * functions that have dots could return a list.
-* maybe better to named the functions that return a list like this: `theFunctionL`, where `L` represents the list.
+* maybe better to name the functions that return a list like this: `theFunctionL`, where `L` represents the list.
+* the core function should a have a dot . like in .z.HallYarborough()

 ## functions with dots
 * these functions are hidden and are special